-The financial statements of the District include those of separately administered organizations that are controlled by or dependent on the Board.
+The financial statements of the District include those of separately administered organizations that are controlled by or dependent on the District.
 Control or dependence is determined on the basis of budget adoption, funding and appointment of the respective governing board.

-Based on the foregoing criteria, the financial statements of the following organization are included in the accompanying financial statements:

-Taylor County Board of Education Finance Corporation - On November 19, 1990, the Taylor County, Kentucky, Board of Education resolved to authorize the establishment of the Taylor County School District Finance Corporation (a non-profit, non-stock, public and charitable corporation organized under the School Bond Act and KRS 273 and KRS Section 58.180) (the "Corporation") as an agency for the District for financing the costs of school building facilities.
-The members of the Board also comprise the Corporation's Board of Directors.
+Based on the foregoing criteria, the financial statements of the Webster County School District Finance Corporation are included in the accompanying financial statements.
+The Board authorized the establishment of the Corporation (a non-profit, non-stock, public and charitable corporation organized under the School Bond Act and KRS 273 and KRS 58.180) as an agency of the District for financing the costs of school building facilities.
+The Board Members of the Webster County Board of Education also comprise the Corporation's Board of Directors.